HARBOR MAINTENANCE FUNDING

 NEW COAST GUARD ICEBREAKER

 Heavy ice threatens the reliability of Great Lakes-Seaway transportation early and late in the navigation season.
 The U.S. Coast Guard is responsible for breaking ice to ensure navigation and enhance safety.
 The agency’s Great Lakes icebreaking fleet consists of nine vessels: six 140-foot icebreaking tugs, two buoy tenders, and the heavy icebreaking cutter Mackinaw.
 Severe winter weather is placing a stress on these assets and in 2015 Congress authorized the construction of a new heavy icebreaking cutter, of similar capability as the Mackinaw.
-The project’s estimated cost is $240 million.
-Congress should include funds in the FY2020 Homeland Security Appropriations Bill to continue design work on the vessel.
+The project’s estimated cost is $162 million.
+Congress should include funds in the FY2021 Homeland Security Appropriations Bill to begin acquisition and construction of the vessel.

 PORT INFRASTRUCTURE DEVELOPMENT GRANTS

 In 2010, Congress authorized a Port Infrastructure Development Program to be administered by the U.S. Maritime Administration.
 While the program remained unfunded for many years, Congress provided first-year funds in the FY2019 Consolidated Appropriations Act.
-Specifically, the legislation provides a total of $292.7 million and stipulates that grant funds are to be issued to public agencies and used for a variety of port improvements, including intermodal infrastructure, terminal equipment, wharf construction, cargo handling technology, etc.
+Specifically, the legislation provided a total of $293 million and stipulated that funds were to be used for a variety of port improvements, including intermodal infrastructure, terminal equipment, wharf construction, cargo handling technology, etc. In FY2020 Congress continued program funding at $225 million.

 To view a PDF version of this information, click here.